Dr. daniel chang, dermatologist

 Closed weekends

-Office is closed for holidays and will reopen on Monday Nov.
-25. We open new timeslots every morning at 845am Mon-Fri for online booking.
+Office is open.
+We open new timeslots every morning at 845am Mon-Fri for online booking.
 Appointments are only available 1-2 wks ahead when we open them.

 Please note that you can only book an appointment if you have a referral letter from your doctor or if you have seen Dr. Chang in the last 2 years for the same problem.
 If you have seen Dr. Chang more than one year ago and you have a new different problem, then you will need a new referral letter from your doctor to book an appointment.
 If you are not sure when you last saw Dr. Chang, you can email us at skindoctor@rogers.com to ask.
 All patients should have the referral letter handy at the time of their visit if they have this letter.
 If the letter has been faxed to our office you can book now.
 You do not need to confirm with us that we have the letter.